 If too slack, add additional flour one tablespoon at a time.
 Likewise, if too dry, add more milk or cream, one tablespoon at a time.
 Allow the dough to absorb the one tablespoon of whatever you’ve added for a couple minutes.
 Look at the dough again to recheck the appearance of your dough.

-How to Roll Out Stay-Fresh Homemade Cinnamon Rolls
+How to Roll Out Cinnamon Rolls That Stay Fresh Longer

 Nothing new here.
 This is the traditional way to roll out cinnamon rolls.